15 Minute Ground Beef and Refried Bean Tostadas Recipe

 These tostadas are done in 15 minutes, from start to finish.
 I prep all my toppings while the beef is browning, then assemble after the beef and bean mixture is done.
 I used canned refried beans, but if you make your own from scratch, definitely use them instead!

 Traditionally, you bite into a tostada like a piece of pizza, but I prefer using a fork and breaking it into pieces to eat it.
+We sometimes top these tostadas with this tasty Spicy Queso Hummus Dip Recipe!
+It's such a perfect addition.

 Recipe tips: